...

 3. Use Robust Security Software

-A comprehensive security solution that includes antivirus, anti-malware, and firewall protection is essential for detecting and blocking ransomware before it can cause harm.
-Advanced security software often includes features like behaviour-based detection, which can identify and stop ransomware based on its actions, even if the specific strain is not yet recognised.
+It is essential to have a comprehensive security solution that includes antivirus, anti-malware, and firewall protection.
+This helps in detecting and blocking ransomware before it can cause harm.
+Advanced security software often includes features like behaviour-based detection.
+This can identify and stop ransomware based on its actions, even if the specific strain is not yet recognised.

 4. Employee Training and Awareness